bounty8000/Projects-DB/README.md

 This folder contains material from my master’s program and related academic projects.

-	ChineseDiscourse/ – Notes, drafts, and research work focused on Chinese discourse analysis.
+- ChineseDiscourse/ – Notes, drafts, and research work focused on Chinese discourse analysis.

-	SharePoint_Project/ – Documentation and artifacts from a SharePoint-related academic/technical project.
+- SharePoint_Project/ – Documentation and artifacts from a SharePoint-related academic/technical project.

-	SignalCCC/UpperTI_Diagram - A PowerPoint presentation developed during the U.S. Army Signal Captains Career Course.
-It outlines a 		**division-level network architecture**, including transport systems (HCLOS, TRILOS, STT, SMART-T, VSAT), services integration, and 	PACE planning.
-This product was built as a **class project/planning exercise** to demonstrate large-scale signal planning and to serve 	as a reference for division-level communications architecture.
+- SignalCCC/UpperTI_Diagram - PowerPoint presentation from the Signal Captains Career Course showcasing a division-level network architecture, covering TOC/CP layouts, transport systems, services integration, and PACE planning as a class project reference.

 📂 tools

 A collection of utilities, scripts, and experimental tools I’ve built.

-	EmptyReforgerShades/ – A Windows batch utility to clear shader cache for Arma Reforger to reduce stuttering from memory leaks.
+- EmptyReforgerShades/ – A Windows batch utility to clear shader cache for Arma Reforger to reduce stuttering from memory leaks.

-	File_Renamer(timestamp)/ – A script to batch-rename files by last modified date (with undo support).
+- File_Renamer(timestamp)/ – A script to batch-rename files by last modified date (with undo support).

-	Reforger_Playstyle_Picker/ – A browser-based randomizer tool that helps small squads (2–4 players) pick playstyles in Arma Reforger.
+- Reforger_Playstyle_Picker/ – A browser-based randomizer tool that helps small squads (2–4 players) pick playstyles in Arma Reforger.